Here’s an English test you’ll actually want to take.

 After you take an English level test, you can prove your language skills to employers or schools.
 Or, if you don’t want to share your results with anyone, that’s fine!
 No pressure, no stress.

-If you’ve been learning English on your own and you want a proper assessment of your learning progress, the English level tests in this article will give you a good idea of where you’re at.
+If you’ve been learning English on your own and you want a reliable way to test your English level, the English proficiency tests in this article will give you a good idea of where you’re at.

 There are several English exams that are recognized internationally—you may even be preparing for a few of them.
 However, each test has a specific purpose and certain countries or schools usually prefer to use one over the others.

 Most of these tests are quite expensive, so before taking them, you need to prepare for them properly and take English level tests to know whether you’re ready.
-The free tests listed later in this article will surely help you prepare for these big, “official” exams.
+Free English tests online—like the ones we’ll discuss later in this article—will surely help you prepare for these big, “official” exams.

 - IELTS: Short for International English Language Testing System, IELTS is one of the most well-regarded and widely used English exams and is a must for immigrating to most English-speaking countries.